 I needed to read the incoming request headers.
 These are stored in the

 headers object.
-It is of type http.client.HTTPMessage
+It is of type http.client.HTTPMessage which is a

 subclass of email.message.Message.